epiforecasts/EpiNow/README.md

 coverage](https://codecov.io/gh/epiforecasts/EpiNow/branch/master/graph/badge.svg)](https://codecov.io/gh/epiforecasts/EpiNow?branch=master)
 [![DOI](https://zenodo.org/badge/247464257.svg)](https://zenodo.org/badge/latestdoi/247464257)

-This packages estimates the time-varying reproduction number, rate of spread and doubling time using a range of open-source tools and current best practices.
+This package estimates the time-varying reproduction number, rate of spread, and doubling time using a range of open-source tools and current best practices.
 It aims to help users avoid some of the limitations of naive implementations in a framework that is informed by community feedback and is under active development.
 It assumes that only limited